Hello, Friends of Ngong Road,

 This year started on a good note with the primary and secondary students reporting back to school in January after 9 months of staying at home.
 We supported students to safely go back to school by providing school supplies including face masks and hand sanitizers.
 Post-secondary students also resumed school for in-person learning after a term of online learning.

 It is a unique year for students in Kenya due to the four terms instead of the usual three terms.
 This means students will be in school for longer in order to catch up on the lost terms in 2020.
 The students are happy to be back in school and they are faring well.
 Case Managers have started monitoring and evaluating (school visits) and the student progress is good.
-Schools will be closing by the 19th of March as the candidates (Class 8 and Form 4) sit for their national examinations.
+Schools will close by March 19th as Class 8 and Form 4 candidates prepare for their national examinations.
 This is also a change from the norm where usually students sit for national exams in November.
 This year they will transition to the next grade level in July instead of January.

 COVID In Kenya